How to Purchase and Sell a Home Simultaneously

 What to do if you have a mortgage

-If the property you are selling has an existing mortgage, you have several options:
+If your property has an existing mortgage, you have several options:

-• Pay off your mortgage early with the proceeds from the sale.
-This is the most popular option.
+• Pay off your mortgage early using the sales proceeds.
+This is often the preferred choice.

-• Transfer the mortgage to the buyer (called accollo), if possible.
+• Transfer the mortgage to the buyer (known as accollo), if feasible.

-• Apply for a "bridge" loan to cover the transition period between transactions.
+• Apply for a "bridge" loan to cover the interim period between transactions.

-• Transfer a mortgage to a new home by replacing the collateral (mortgage) from one property to another.
+• Transfer a mortgage to your new home by changing the collateral from one property to another.

 How to sell and buy a home without a realtor

-You can sell and buy a home without an agency, but it will require more effort.
-You will still need a notary to draw up a purchase and sale agreement (rogito), which officially transfers the ownership.
+It is possible to sell and buy homes without an agency, but it requires more effort.
+Even then, securing a notary to draft a purchase and sale agreement (rogito) is essential for officially transferring ownership.

 What needs to be done:

-• Draw up a preliminary agreement (compromise) that binds both parties to the transaction.
+• Draw up a preliminary agreement (compromise) binding both parties to the transaction.

-• Prepare documents: energy certificate (APE), cadastral documents and other papers.
+• Prepare documents: energy certificate (APE), cadastral documents, and other necessary paperwork.

-• The buyer chooses a notary to formalize the transaction.
+• The buyer selects a notary to formalize the transaction.

 How much time do you have to sell your "first home"?

-If you have used the benefits for purchasing a "first home", it is important to sell the old apartment and buy a new one within two years (according to the 2024 Budget Law, effective from January 1, 2025).
-This rule also applies to transactions concluded in 2024.
+If you have benefited from a "first home" purchase advantage, it is crucial to sell your old apartment and acquire a new one within two years (as stipulated by the 2024 Budget Law, effective from January 1, 2025).
+This regulation also applies to transactions completed in 2024.

 How to "Reserve" a New Home Without Selling Your Old One

-To "reserve" a new apartment before selling the current one, you can:
+To "reserve" a new apartment before selling your current one, you can:

-• Make a conditional offer to purchase , where the purchase is contingent on the successful sale of your home.
-In this case, you make a deposit, which is kept by the realtor until the preliminary agreement is signed.
+• Make a conditional offer to purchase, contingent on the successful sale of your home.
+A deposit is made and retained by the realtor until the preliminary agreement is finalized.

-• Specify a term of validity in the offer (for example, 3 months).
-If the property fails to be sold during this time, the deposit is returned and the transaction is cancelled.
+• Specify a validity period in the offer (e.g., 3 months).
+If the property isn't sold during this time, the deposit is refunded and the deal is canceled.

-• To draw up a compromise is a preliminary agreement that records the intentions of the parties before all formalities are completed.
+• Drawing up a compromise is a preliminary agreement recording the parties' intentions before completing all formalities.

 How much does it cost to sell and buy a home?